ernie-research/NAVA/README.md

 The LTX audio-VAE Python code is vendored under `nava_src/vendor/ltx_core/` (see its `NOTICE.md` and `LICENSE`), so no separate clone of the LTX repo is needed.
 The ReDimNet speaker embedder is fetched automatically via `torch.hub` on first run.

+## License

+The source code in this repository is released under the Apache License 2.0.

+Model weights, pretrained backbones, tokenizers, audio VAEs, speaker encoders, and prompt-rewriting models may be subject to different licenses from their original providers.
+This includes, but is not limited to, Wan2.2, LTX-Video, Qwen3, and ReDimNet.
+Users are responsible for complying with the corresponding licenses of all third-party components.

 ## Citation

 If you find NAVA useful in your research, please cite: